carrjsn/carrjsn/README.md

-## welcome to my gitworld
+## welcome to my github
 Greetings!
 My name is Jason and I'm a Full Stack Developer based in the San Francisco Bay Area.
 I enjoy turning pesky problems into practical real life tools.
-I have a passion for building all things related to music🎵 maps🗺  gaming🎮  nature🏔  hiking🥾  sports🏒 and am always on the lookout to collaborate with other like-minded engineers.
-Feel free to reach out and connect about anything or everything..
+I have a passion for building all things related to **music, maps, gaming, nature** and am always on the lookout to collaborate with other like-minded engineers.
 Thanks for visiting

-- 📫 : carrjsn@gmail.com
+Contact : carrjsn@gmail.com

 ### Tech I use
 <p>